3-Ingredient Homemade Whipped Cream Recipe

 How To Make Whipped Cream From Scratch

-The cream will start to look fluffier, the whisk will leave smooth tracks in the cream, once tracks start to look a little broken the whipped cream should be ready.
+Step 2.
+Whip the cream on medium-high speed for 2 – 3 minutes until steak peaks form.
+The cream will start to look fluffier, and the whisk will leave smooth tracks in the cream, once the tracks start to look a little broken the whipped cream should be ready.
 Don’t overwhip.
-It shouldn’t look crumbly
+It shouldn’t look crumbly.

 Step 3.
 Transfer the whipped cream to a medium bowl.
 Use immediately or store in the fridge for up to 5 days.
 Enjoy!

-- Homemade whipped cream is best to use within 2 - 3 days, but it can last for up to 5 days, it just won’t be as fluffy.
+- Homemade whipped cream is best to use within 2 – 3 days, but it can last for up to 5 days, it just won’t be as fluffy.
+There also maybe a little milk in the bottom of the bowl the longer the whipped sits.

 Looking For More Recipes?

-3 Ingredient Homemade Hot chocolate mix
+- 3 Ingredient Homemade Hot Chocolate Mix

-How To Make Butter Pecan Ice cream
+- How To Make Butter Pecan Ice cream

 Ingredients

-- 1 pint heavy whipping cream, cold
+- 2 cups heavy whipping cream cold

 - ¼ cup powdered sugar

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract or vanilla bean paste

 - 1 pinch salt